About Frontiers

 • Feminist theorizing is about bodies, power, representation, knowledge, voice, and pleasures.
 It raises questions about how we want to be in relation to each other.

-• Feminist theorizing is complexly intersectional and interdisciplinary—deeply theoretical while maintaining commitments to pedagogy, praxis, and policy.
+• Feminist theorizing is complexly intersectional and interdisciplinary—deeply theoretical while maintaining pragmatic commitments to pedagogy, praxis, and policy.

-• Feminist theorizing is integral to analyses of transglobal productions of empire, colonialism and coloniality and thus equally key to decolonial theorizing and imagining other ways of being.
+• Feminist theorizing is integral to analyses of transglobal productions of empire, colonialism, and coloniality and thus equally key to decolonial theorizing and imagining other ways of being.

 • We want to see feminist analytics everywhere – across all structures, disciplines, knowledges.